GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 ![angular-demo-10.png](../img/angular-demo-10.png)

+### Cors Settings

+In case if you face CORS problem to hit `/token` endpoint then you need to set `corsAllowedOrigins` with your origin name.
+For example: If your angular app is on `https://my-demo.com` then set `corsAllowedOrigins: my-demo.com`.
+Wildcard characters are not allowed.

+To setup cors in oxTrust, navigate to `Login into oxTrust > JSON Configuration > oxAuth Configuration > corsAllowedOrigins`

 ## Gluu Gateway configuration

 In this demo, we are going to register and protect the resources using `gluu-oauth-auth` and `gluu-oauth-pep` plugin.
 We will register the `/company/??` path with the scope expression i.e. role base rules.